Sourcerer: Sample-based Maximum Entropy Source Distribution Estimation: Experiments

-\paragraph{Benchmark performance with entropy} We now investigate the effect of estimating sources with the entropy objective as defined in Eq.~\eqref{eq: constrained optimization}.
-To this end, we evaluate the source for different levels of $\lambda$ and a constant number of decay steps.
-More specifically, we sweep over $\lambda$ with different powers of $2^{-\frac{1}{2}}$ from $2^0$ to $2^{-\frac{14}{2}}\approx0.008$.
-For the reported numerical results and figures, we pick a value of $\lambda$ that results in a high entropy distribution and simulations that are in good agreement with the observations as measured by C2ST and SWD.

-For all three benchmark simulators, the entropy of the estimated source can be drastically increased by using the entropy objective \textit{without} any cost in the quality of simulations (Fig.~\ref{fig_res:benchmark}).
-Despite maximizing the entropy, C2ST accuracy remains close to 50\% across all benchmark tasks.
-Already for small values of $\lambda$, the entropy of estimated sources is substantially higher than that of sources estimated without the entropy objective.
-As expected, for large values of $\lambda$ the SWD constraint becomes too weak, leading to a decrease in simulation fidelity.
-Empirically, we find this trade-off to be sharp: Below a critical value for $\lambda$, the estimated sources produce simulations that match the observations, but the fidelity of simulations rapidly declines once this critical $\lambda$ value is surpassed.
-Furthermore, the entropy of source distributions estimated with the entropy objective are substantially larger than the ones estimated by the baseline LML estimator (Table~\ref{tab:benchmark_numbers}).
+We then apply entropy regularization as defined in Eq.~\eqref{eq: unconstrained loss} for all benchmark tasks.
+The entropy of the estimated sources is drastically increased \textit{without} any cost in the quality of the simulations (Fig.~\ref{fig_res:benchmark}b).
+While C2ST accuracy remains close to 50\% across all benchmark tasks, the entropy of estimated sources is substantially higher than that of sources estimated with NEB, or when minimizing only the data-consistency term (Table~\ref{tab:benchmark_numbers}).
+We also explore the dependence of the results on the final regularization strength $\lambda$ (Fig.~\ref{fig_res:benchmark}b).
+We observe a sharp trade-off: above a critical value of $\lambda$, the SWD term becomes too weak, and the fidelity of the simulations rapidly declines.
+However, below this critical value of $\lambda$, the results are robust relative to $\lambda$: the estimated sources produce simulations that match the observations, and have comparable entropy.

-In particular, for both IK and SLCP simulators, the entropy of the sources estimated by our method is higher than the entropy of the original source distribution (Fig.~\ref{fig_res:corner_ik}a and Appendix~\ref{app:supp_figures}) despite the simulations and observations being indistinguishable from each other (C2ST accuracy: 50\%).
+Additionally, for both IK and SLCP simulators, the entropy of the sources estimated by our method is higher than the entropy of the original source distribution (Fig.~\ref{fig_res:benchmark}a and Fig.~\ref{fig_app:SLCP_TM_source}) despite the simulations and observations being indistinguishable from each other (C2ST accuracy: 50\%).
 This does not contradict our approach: The original source distribution just happens not to be the maximum entropy source for these simulators.

+We also investigate the robustness of our approach to the choice of the differentiable, sample-based distance by repeating all experiments for these benchmark tasks using the Maximum Mean Discrepancy (MMD, \citealp{gretton12a}) and find comparable results (Fig.~\ref{fig_app:benchmark_MMD}).
+Finally, we demonstrate (Fig.~\ref{fig_app:benchmark_low_obs_high_dim}) the robustness of our approach for small dataset sizes by repeating the Two Moons task with ($N=100$) observations (as opposed to 10000), and for high-dimensional parameter spaces by repeating the Gaussian Mixture task with $D=25$ dimensions (as opposed to 2).